ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 _Note_: These are subject to change based on the property changes in the `nimble-mapping-mention-user` element.

-If any of the mention option is invalid as per the above validation, that particular option will render as an empty option in the list.
-This indicates the client that some of the option is wrongly configured and identify the validation details using the public API `validity`.
+If any of the mentioned options is invalid as per the above validation, that particular option will be rendered as an empty option in the list.
+This indicates to the client that some of the options are wrongly configured and identify the validation details using the public API `validity`.

 The public API to determine the validity of the mention options are `checkValidity()` and `validity`.